DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      (e.g., animal, spirit, robot).
 At the end of a Full Rest you can attune to an animal as a Companion.
    - Resource: Simple
-   - Mechanic: At the end of a Full Rest, you attempt to connect with a creature in the world to take them as a Companion.
-The GM determines if this attempt was successful and may ask for a relevant Skill check to determine success.
+   - Mechanic: At the end of a Full Rest, you attempt to connect with a creature to take them as a Companion.
+The GM determines if this attempt was successful and may ask for a relevant Skill check.
 Unlike other Simple Powers, taking this Power costs 5 XP.
    - Prerequisites:
       + Skill requirement: Craft or Knowledge > +1
    - Tags: Companion